ROCm/HIP/docs/reference/programming_model.rst

 Local
-  Read-write storage only visible to the threads defining the given variables, also called per-threas memory.
+  Read-write storage only visible to the threads defining the given variables, also called per-thread memory.
 The size of a block for a given kernel, the number of concurrent warps are limited by local memory usage.
   This relates to an important aspect: occupancy.
 This is the default memory namespace.